MrFriendCS/MrFriendCS.github.io/s2/S2-SDD-Maze/index.md

 Save the above code as `maze1.py`.
 You can rename the turtle.

-Download the maze image.
+Download the maze image (Right click, `Save image as...`).
 It must be saved in the same folder as the code.

 When your turtle escapes the first maze create a new file with the starter code called `maze2.py`, and change the image to `maze2.png`.